The Jesus And The Devil In Me

 To these we could also add many titans from church history.
 John Calvin participated in the execution of a man whose crime was disagreement with Christian doctrine.
 Martin Luther made anti-semitic statements.
 Jonathan Edwards owned slaves until his death.
 Martin Luther King, Jr. was unfaithful to his wife as he traveled the country preaching about racial justice.

 On the one hand, I find the stories of such leaders strangely encouraging.
 If there is hope for these, then there is also hope for people like me.
+If these were just as redeemed and welcomed by Christ in their worst seasons and behavior as they were in their best, then there is also redemption and welcome for me, by the same terms.
 On the other hand, their stories, their foolishness and their sin are there to instruct and help us so that we will wise up and live differently.
 Their stories teach us the importance of guarding our hearts, because our hearts, especially when we think they are not vulnerable or susceptible to sin, are more vulnerable and susceptible than ever.

 (1 Corinthians 10:12-13)

 Are you someone who thinks s/he is not vulnerable to certain kinds of sin?
 Are you like the person who looks at the acorn and thinks that such a little thing could never become an oak tree, or a forest, or a forest fire?
 The sin in your heart, my friend, is the acorn—and it has the power, if not crushed, to germinate, to become a sprout, and then a tree, and then an entire forest, and then a forest wildfire.

 This is in part why Jesus warned in the Sermon on the Mount not only against adultery, but lust in the heart.
 This is also why he warned not only against murder, but a grudge in the heart.
 Because every adulterous fling begins with a “harmless” thought or glance, and every murderous rampage begins with a tiny little grudge.